tiberlab/tibercad/manual/Sphinx/Complete/modules/Dsc.rst

   plot =  (Potential, Density, Current, Mobility, ContactCurrents)

-Thus, with ``Potential`` we  plot the internal potential profiles  which includes electrostatic potential, with ``Density``, all the densities  which includes electron, iodide, triiodide, cation densities and recombination and generation profiles, with ``Current``  all the currents  which include the x, y and z components of the currents (electronic, iodide, triiodide and cation, total current) and the electric field, with ``Mobility`` all the mobilities.
+Thus, with ``Potential`` we  plot the internal potential profiles  which include electrostatic potential, with ``Density``, all the densities  which include electron, iodide, triiodide, cation densities and recombination and generation profiles, with ``Current``  all the currents  which include the x, y and z components of the currents (electronic, iodide, triiodide and cation, total current) and the electric field, with ``Mobility`` all the mobilities.
 Finally ``ContactCurrents`` allows the plot of the current flowing through the contacts.